searchspring/snap/docs/TEMPLATES_CONFIG.md

 In addition to the common target properties, the following properties apply to the autocomplete target(s):

+`selector` - DOM selector where this target will inject into

 `inputSelector` - The DOM selector of the `<input>` element(s) autocomplete should bind to.
 Typically this will match the target `selector` value however defining an alternative value in `selector` allows the `component` to inject into a separate DOM node.

 | Configuration Option | Description | Type | Default |